SharafatKarim/archmate/README.md

 # Arch Mate

-A simple, lightweight, user-friendly tool for managing and configuring Arch Linux systems, written with python.
+A simple, lightweight, user-friendly tool for managing and configuring Arch Linux systems, written in python.

 Arch Mate is a Python script designed to make it easier for users to manage and configure their Arch Linux systems.
 It provides a range of features, including package management, system configuration, and more, all within a user-friendly interface.
 With Arch Mate, you can easily maintain and optimize your Arch Linux system, saving time and effort.